Budget Sheets and Billing

 - GeoBlue Insurance – international health insurance

-- Out of Pocket Estimates: These are costs you pay yourself, and most will vary based on your personal spending habits.
+- Out–of–Pocket Estimates (non-billable subtotal): These are costs you pay yourself, and most will vary based on your personal spending habits.

 Refer to the Budget Notes at the bottom of the page for details on various line items.
 Remember that even fixed costs, such as a visa application fee, are subject to change without notice.